How we operate

 In addition, the Law Concerning the Preparation of a Central Economic Plan stipulates that CPB also has an independent external advisory body: the Central Plan Committee (CPC).
 The CPC convenes at least twice a year and issues advice on CPB's work and working methods.
 The committee members are selected on the basis of various competences (science, political–administrative relationships, media, economic sectors) and are appointed by the Council of Ministers, each for a period of four years, with one possibility of renewal.
 CPC members.

 The Sustainable Public Finances Act designates CPB as an Independent Fiscal Institute (together with the Dutch Council of State) and, by way of Parliamentary letter dated 7 April 2017, as National Productivity Board.
 Applicable EU regulations set requirements for the independence of these types of institutions.

 How is the organisation audited and how independently is this done?

 Every three to five years, CPB is subject to an external scientific review process in which an independent audit committee assesses CPB’s scientific quality and policy orientation.
 CPB's independent supervisory committee, the Central Plan Committee (CPC), commissions the audit and appoints the scientific audit committee.
 This committee consists of independent scientists, policymakers and independent experts, who work according to the official KNAW Standard Evaluation Protocol.
-The previous audit took place in 2016 (publication in Dutch) and the next one is planned for 2022.
+The previous audit took place in 2022 (publication in Dutch).
 In 2019 (publication in Dutch), the CPC also conducted a less extensive interim assessment.